About Us

 In light of these concerns, the 1976 Foundation supports the Excelsior student population via a mentorship program to enhance academic and social growth as needed.
 In instances in which mentorship might not be the clear or only solution, the foundation will fundraise and work with other reputable resources to address the identified issues.

-Our Mission
+Our Purpose, Vision and Mission

-Specifically, we provide funding for the following programs:
+Our mission is to provide funding for the following programs:

-Academic tutoring outside of regular classrooms for underperforming students;
+(ii).
+Academic tutoring outside of regular classrooms;

 Our Theme and Message